Frequently Asked Questions

 Will you accept articles resulting from a fam trip?

 Although we seldom participate in familiarization trips, occasionally we find one that’s a fit.
-Yes, we accept articles resulting from familiarization trips sponsored by a third party provided the article is the result of your personal impressions and you have not received payment for the article from the sponsor or organizer of the trip; or are in no way affiliated with nor receiving compensation from their company.
+Yes, we accept articles resulting from familiarization trips sponsored by a third party provided the article is the result of our personal impressions.
+Contributors may not receive payment for any article from the sponsor or organizer of the trip; and are in no way affiliated with nor receiving compensation from their company.

-I’m planning a fam trip and would like to invite an SBTR writer to join us.
+I’m planning a fam trip and would like to invite an SBTR/LTR writer to join us.
 What should I do?

 Please send us details on the fam trip, how it fits our content, number of people invited, and a detailed itinerary.
 Due to our editorial requirements our teams seldom participate in organized group fam trips although we do make exceptions.
 Please note: participation in a fam trip never guarantees publication of an article or a positive review.